Clemente Tabone

 Clemente Tabone (Klement Tabone, c.
-1575 – 11 March 1665) was a Maltese landowner and militia member who is known for his courage in the Raid on Żejtun, the last major Ottoman attack on Malta, in 1614.
+1575 – 11 March 1665) was a Maltese landowner and militia member who is known for his reported courage in the Raid on Żejtun, the last major Ottoman attack on Malta, in 1614.
 He built a tower and a chapel on some of his lands on the outskirts of Żejtun.
-The tower no longer exists, but St. Clement's Chapel remains intact and is still in use today.
+The tower no longer exists, but St. Clement's Chapel remains intact and is still in use.

 Biography

-Tabone was born in Casal Pasqualino (today part of Żejtun) in around 1575 to Pietro Tabone and Dorothea née Cumbo.
-He was the only son within a rich family, and he had six sisters.
+Tabone was born in Casal Pasqualino (today part of Żejtun) around 1575 to Pietro Tabone and Dorothea née Cumbo.
+He was the only son of a rich family, and had six sisters.
 On 18 March 1589, he seems to have received a clerical tonsure which brought him under the Church's jurisdiction, protecting him from the powers of the Order of St. John who at the time ruled Malta.
 Tabone did not continue to study to become a priest.

 He acted as an attorney for his father during a property deal in 1596, and his father later gave him some pieces of land through two notarial deeds.
 He subsequently became a wealthy landowner, renting out some of his fields and buying others.
 His lands included a number of fields and buildings, including part of the archaeological site of Tas-Silġ and salt pans in Bengħisa.
 Tabone built the Ingraw Tower on one of his lands in 1603, and decades later, he used part of the land acquired in 1596 to construct St. Clement's Chapel.

 Tabone married three times.
 He first married Helena Testaferrata on 11 January 1597 in Birgu, but she died the following year on 2 August 1598.
-His second marriage was to Margherita Pace, the daughter of a nobleman from Siġġiewi, and they married on 3 February 1602.
-He eventually began an extramarital affair with Aloisetta Veron, and he married her on 14 January 1657.
+His second marriage, on 3 February 1602, was to Margherita Pace, the daughter of a nobleman from Siġġiewi.
+He eventually began an extramarital affair with Aloisetta Veron, and married her on 14 January 1657.
 They had four children, two of whom – Dorothea and Angelo (or Archangelo) – were born out of wedlock and later legitimized.
 Their fourth child, Archangela, was born after Clemente's death.

 Tabone and his family had moved to Birgu by 1609, but he seems to have also returned to Żejtun at some points in his later life.
 He made wills in 1646, 1659 and finally in 1661.
 He died in Birgu on 11 March 1665, and was buried in the Parish Church of St. Lawrence.
 His son Angelo died a day after him.

 Tabone had an Ethiopian servant named Gregorio in 1646.
 In his later life, he had at least two black slaves, Gugliemo and Madalena, who were eventually set free.